A small and vigorous black hole in the early Universe: Methods

 \subsection{Emission line fitting}

 Emission lines were fitted by using one or multiple Gaussian lines and a simple power law for continuum subtraction.
 The best-fit parameters for the continuum and Gaussian components were found using the MCMC algorithm to estimate the uncertainties.
 For the purposes of this paper, each line in the rest-frame UV was fitted independently, except for doublets or multiplets, whose line widths were forced to the same value (but see discussion below for the CIII] doublet) and the relative wavelength separation of the doublet/multiplet was forced to the nominal rest-frame wavelength.
-The absolute velocity of each line (or group of lines in the case of doublets and multiplets) was not constrained to the exact redshift given in \cite{bunker_jades_2023}, in order to both allow for small wavelength calibration uncertainties associated with the positional uncertainties of the target within the shutter (Jakobsen, priv. comm.) and also to allow for small velocity shifts between different lines, which are common in AGN, and especially in the BLR.
+The absolute velocity of each line (or group of lines in the case of doublets and multiplets) was not constrained to the exact redshift given in \cite{bunker_jades_2023}, in order to both allow for small wavelength calibration uncertainties associated with the positional uncertainties of the target within the shutter\footnote{The uncertainties in the target acquisition may result in the target being offset by up to $\sim 0.05''$ relative to the nominal position, which is used by the pipeline for the wavelength solution.
+Such unknown offset would introduce a wavelength offset by up to 0.5 spectral pixel, which corresponds to a different velocity offsets (given the wavelength-dependent resolution) in different regions of the spectrum.} (Jakobsen, priv. comm.) and also to allow for small velocity shifts between different lines, which are common in AGN, and especially in the BLR.
 We restricted our fitting to the lines of interest for this paper.
-The inferred line widths are deconvolved from the line spread function as inferred for the GNz11 light profile.

 Table.1 provides the list of the fitted emission line widths and fluxes and Fig. \ref{fig:spectra_appendix} shows the additional fitted lines not shown in the main text.